Waiting Period in Term Insurance: Guide & Details | PolicyX

 • Policy issuance: The waiting period starts from the policy issuance date or the revival date if the policy is reinstated.

-• Coverage during waiting period: Almost all term insurance plans cover accidental deaths from the first day only.
+• Coverage during waiting period: Most term insurance plans cover accidental deaths from day one.

-• Post-waiting period: Once the waiting time ends, the policy covers all the listed causes of death and rider benefits in full till the policy is active.
+• Post-waiting period: Once the waiting period ends, the policy covers all listed causes of death and rider benefits in full, as long as the policy remains active.

 Why is the Waiting Period Important?